Aboard Gloria’s Grail, Geminian Waters

 “You’re… serious?” he asked before he shook his head.
 “Forget ‘how many’—there’s no such thing as conducting without a conductor.
 Those two go hand-in-hand.”
 He spread his arms wide.
-“It’s just not possible.”
+“It’s not possible except maybe in stories.”

 “There’s no such thing as no such thing,” Maria said after a pause.
 “It’s just that you don’t know of it yet.”
 She stretched out her arms and leaned her head back against the tabletop behind her. “‘Impossible’ is something to be broken by the strong.”
 In the silence that followed, she studied the lines of the ceiling and turned her ears toward the groans of the ship.
 The smile slipped from her face.
 “Also, ELPIS—what is it?”

 The other members of the cleaning crew who had been listening in on the conversation froze at the question.
 Maria didn’t pay them any attention and merely turned her head expectantly toward Morandi again.
 The thumps of footsteps and muffled voices from other areas of the ship resounded in the silence.

 Maria tried again.
 “So, what is this ELPIS exactly?
 What is so exciting about it?”

 Morandi gave her a look of confusion, but when she did not acknowledge him, he sighed.
 “It’s not a what.
 It’s a who.”

 “The matter is hush-hush, but they’re what’s left of a group of people who fought during the war.
 Lived before the war.
 The thirteenth… group.”

 “The thirteenth group, you say…?”
 Maria murmured.
 “Do you mean those funny people who work in that Ophiuchus place?”